Latest in: l.a. louver

 5 May 2014

 Australian artist Grant Stevens’ immersive video installation “Supermassive” is coming to the City Gallery Wellington in New Zealand in June 2014.
 First shown at L.A.
-Louver in 2013 as part of our Rogue Wave …
+Louver in 2013 as part of our Rogue Wave International …